menu close open event RSVP required ticketed event

 What do you do with animal remains?
 If the animal we brought in doesn’t survive, can we get the body back?

 For a few avian species of religious significance to tribal members that are protected by the Migratory Bird Treaty Act of 1918, we do send the remains of those patients to the Liberty Wildlife Non-eagle Feather Repository for distribution to enrolled members of federally recognized tribes.
 With the permits we have, by law, we are unable to directly transfer feathers to tribal members.
-If you are a tribal member, CLICK HERE to read more about legal feather access in this document that we co-wrote with the Native America Humane Society.
+If you are a tribal member, CLICK HERE for a document we co-wrote with the Native America Humane Society about legal feather access.
+Legal feather access for tribal members is important to WHS as we view sending feathers to the repository as an extension of the dedicated care our staff and volunteers have for the thousands of birds we work to save.
+It aligns with our mission to make a difference for animals and the people who love them.
+You can learn more about this very unique program here.

 Do you give educational programs?
-If so, will you bring live animals?

 What kind of volunteer opportunities does the Wildlife Rehabilitation Center offer?

 Where do you get your funding?
-Are you part of the City/County/State/DNR?
+Are you part of the city/county/state/DNR?

 Is there anything the Wildlife Rehabilitation Center needs?
 How can I help support the Wildlife Rehabilitation Center?